ngshaikh/ngshaikh/README.md

 - User Experience
 - Data Science

-- 👋 Hi, I’m @ngshaikh
-- 👀 I’m interested in ...
+## I am interested in collaboration on
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- Projects that require accounts reconciliation
+- Projects which require data analysis

-- 📫 How to reach me ...
+## How to reach me
+- My email is ngshaikh@hotmail.com

+I look forward to a progressive future on GitHub.

 <!---
 ngshaikh/ngshaikh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.